garrandall/popular-music-data/tracks/you-jacquees.md

-'Cause money can pay for your time but it's not love And love cannot pay for that shit that I bought ya, yeah Ooh, got me up on some drama
+'Cause money can pay for your time but it's not love And love cannot pay for that shit that I bought ya, yeah Oh got me up on some drama
 Knowin' this shit is a problem, yeah
 Swear to God I should be gone, leave you alone, but I